Olebraende/Olebraende/README.md

 ## 🚀 **About Me**

 - 🔭 I’m currently working on: Building interactive and responsive web projects.
-- 🌱 I’m learning: React to expand my frontend expertise.
+- 🌱 I’m currently learning: SQL and node to get more experience with coding, and backend development.
 - 💼 Career goal: To become a full-stack developer and contribute to meaningful projects.
 - ⚡ Fun fact: I’m a huge supporter of Liverpool FC ⚽ and Leeds Rhinos 🏉!